Menu

 Supplement your written protocols with training on how to follow the guidelines you’ve put in place.
 With firm systems and an educated team, digital file organization for your small business should be hassle-free.

-Finally, once your archive is fully digitized and organized to be easily accessible, your team needs to be able to revise documents quickly, without creating contradictory edits.
+Finally, once your archive is fully digitized and organized, your team needs to be able to revise documents quickly without creating contradictory edits.
 The best document management systems have built-in tools to help teams collaborate.

 Collaboration tools help your team work together seamlessly within the document management software.
 They also prevent contradictory edits from occurring on a document when multiple users are trying to access it.

 Jamie Johnson and Max Freedman contributed to this article.
-Some source interviews were conducted for a previous version of this article.
+Source interviews were conducted for a previous version of this article.